Search dashboard

 The line graph delineates the variance of the rate over a specific period of time.

-How’s the conversion rate from searches calculated?
+How is the conversion rate from chart-name calculated?

-The number of transactions attributed to Coveo searches divided by the total number of sessions in which at least one search event triggered by a search query occurred, multiplied by 100.
+The number of transactions attributed to Coveo searches, divided by the total number of sessions in which at least one search event triggered by a search query occurred, multiplied by 100.

 Average order value influenced by searches chart